-Table 5 Compliance Matrix - Consolidated Conditions of Approval

-The CEMP sub-plans must state how: (a) the environmental performance outcomes identified in the EIS as amended by the documents listed in A1 will be achieved; (b) the mitigation measures identified in the EIS as amended by documents listed in A1 will be implemented; (c) the relevant terms of this approval will be complied with; and (d) issues requiring management during construction, as identified through ongoing environmental risk analysis, will be managed.
-C5 The CEMP sub-plans must be developed in consultation with relevant government agencies.
-Where an agency(ies) request(s) is not included, the government agencies.
+Table 5 Compliance Matrix - Consolidated Conditions of Approval Condition Requirement Document Reference C4 The CEMP sub-plans must state how: (a) the environmental performance outcomes identified in the EIS as amended by the documents listed in A1 will be achieved; (b) the mitigation measures identified in the EIS as amended by documents listed in A1 will be implemented; (c) the relevant terms of this approval will be complied with; and (d) issues requiring management during construction, as identified through ongoing environmental risk analysis, will be managed. (a) Table 7 (b) Error!
+Reference source not found. (c) Appendix C (d) Table 3 C5 The CEMP sub-plans must be developed in consultation with relevant government agencies.
 Where an agency(ies) request(s) is not included, the Proponent must provide the Secretary justification as to why.
 Details of all information requested by an agency to be included in a CEMP sub-plan as a result of consultation and copies of all correspondence from those agencies, must be provided with the relevant CEMP sub-plan.
-Construction must not commence until the CEMP and all CEMP sub-plans have been approved by the Secretary.
+Appendix D C8 Construction must not commence until the CEMP and all CEMP sub-plans have been approved by the Secretary.
 The CEMP and CEMP sub-plans, as approved by the Secretary, including any minor amendments approved by the ER (or AA in regards to the Noise and Vibration sub-plan), must be implemented for the duration of construction.
 Where the CSSI is being staged, construction of that stage is not to commence until the relevant CEMP and sub-plans have been approved by the Secretary.
-The Proponent must not destroy, modify or otherwise physically affect any Heritage item not identified in documents referred to in Condition A1.
-The Proponent must prepare a Heritage Archival Recording Report, including photographic recording of the heritage items identified in documents referred to in Condition A1.
-Archival recording must include but not be limited to the following heritage items: (a) any component of the Blues Point Waterfront Group and the McMahons Point South heritage conservation area to be directly affected or altered, including vegetation and significant landscape features; (b) Hickson Road wall in the vicinity of proposed ventilation risers and skylights for Barangaroo Station or any other project elements to be located in front of the Hickson Road wall; (c) Martin Place, between Elizabeth and Castlereagh Streets, Sydney; (d) the Rolling Stock Officers' Garden, Rolling Stock Officers' Building and Cleaners' Amenities Building in Sydney Yard and any other component of the Sydney Terminal and Central Railway Stations group to be removed or altered; (e) any component of Sydenham Station or Sydenham Pit and Pumping Station to be removed or altered; (f) views from Mortuary Station before construction of the Sydney Yard Access Bridge; and (g) Former "Metro Goldwyn Mayer' building including interior, 22-28 Chalmers Street, Surry Hills.
-The archival recording must be undertaken by a suitably qualified heritage specialist and prepared in accordance with NSW Heritage Office's How to Prepare Archival Records of Heritage Items (1998) and Photographic Recording of Heritage Items (1998) and Photographic Recording of Heritage Items Using Film or Digital Capture (2006). has
+Section 1.4 E10 The Proponent must not destroy, modify or otherwise physically affect any Heritage item not identified in documents referred to in Condition A1.
+Section 3 E13 The Proponent must prepare a Heritage Archival Recording Report, including photographic recording of the heritage items identified in documents referred to in Condition A1.
+Archival recording must include but not be limited to the following heritage items: (a) any component of the Blues Point Waterfront Group and the McMahons Point South heritage conservation area to be directly affected or altered, including vegetation and significant landscape features; (b) Hickson Road wall in the vicinity of proposed ventilation risers and skylights for Barangaroo Station or any other project elements to be located in front of the Hickson Road wall; (c) Martin Place, between Elizabeth and Castlereagh Streets, Sydney; (d) the Rolling Stock Officers' Garden, Rolling Stock Officers' Building and Cleaners' Amenities Building in Sydney Yard and any other component of the Sydney Terminal and Central Railway Stations group to be removed or altered; (f) views from Mortuary Station before construction of the Sydney Yard Access Bridge; and (g) Former "Metro Goldwyn Mayer' building including interior, 22-28 Chalmers Street, Surry Hills.
+The archival recording must be undertaken by a suitably qualified heritage specialist and prepared in accordance with NSW Heritage Office's How to Prepare Archival Records of Heritage Items (1998) and Photographic Recording of Heritage Items Using Film or Digital Capture (2006).
+Within two (2) years of completing the archival recording, or any other later time agreed by the Secretary, the Proponent must submit the Heritage Archival Recording Report to the Department, the OEH, Heritage Council of this project.
+Archival recording of this item has already been undertaken by Sydney Metro.
+4.1.2.1